 Suntory has been hosting baseball games since 1995 by separating famous players who have retired from professional baseball into two teams to provide dreams and excitement.
 The dream baseball match has brought joy to a total of 1,090,000 baseball fans so far.
-The Premium Malt's, led by Manager Koji Yamamoto, and the Dream Heroes, led by Manager Yasushi Tao, played an exciting baseball game at the 24th match held in Tokyo Dome in July 2019.
-A portion of the proceeds from this event goes toward holding baseball clinics for the recovery of baseball.
+The Premium Malt's, led by Manager Koji Yamamoto, and the Dream Heroes, led by Manager Yasushi Tao, played an exciting baseball game at the 25th match held in Tokyo Dome in May 2021.
+The event was held in May without an audience for the first time due to the spread of the new coronavirus.
+A portion of the proceeds from this event goes toward holding baseball workshops for the recovery of baseball.